-Tuesday after school in S7 - Magic the Gathering Club.
+Magic the Gathering Club.
 Come learn the most complicated (and addictive) game in the world!
-Easy to learn and near impossible to master, Magic the Gathering is the worlds biggest trading card game.
+Easy to learn and near impossible to master, Magic the Gathering is the world's biggest trading card game.
 We have learner decks, starter decks you can take home and tournaments running through the year.
 In addition, the space is available for other hobby enthusiasts to use as well.
 Like Warhammer?
 Bring it along.
 Want to play Dungeons and Dragons or other role playing game, we'll help you get started.
-3.15 to 4.30pm.

 The club is on Wednesdays from 3.05 – 4.05 pm in A3.

-If your child would like to join the club please complete the permission slip sent out by email and return it to Miss Garner.
+If your child would like to join the club, please email Miss Garner giving your child permission to attend.

-The BNC is an Economist Educational Foundation run digital news club which focuses on KS2 and KS3 engagement with wider world issues.
+The BNC is an Economist Educational Foundation run digital news club which focuses on KS3 engagement with wider world issues.

 Each month students are given six weeks worth of material on a new exciting topic.
 Students will then create articles and reports on the topic, which will be uploaded onto the BNC website.
 Other schools can then comment and encourage discussion.
 We are also encouraged to do the same to other schools presented work.
 At the end of the term, a summary task is given, and we have the opportunity to produce a school newspaper, reporting on the topic and the work completed.